GM High Feature engine: Fourth generation

-Starting with 2016 Cadillac models a new generation of High Feature V6s were developed.
+Starting with the 2016 Cadillac models, a new generation of High Feature V6s were developed.
 These new engines have redesigned block architectures with bore centers increased from 103 mm on prior HFV6 engines to 106 mm and a redesigned cooling system to target the hottest areas while also facilitating faster warm-up.
 They also incorporate engine start-stop technology, cylinder-deactivation, 2-stage oil pumps, and updated variable valve timing featuring intermediate park technology for late-intake valve closure.
 Both engines debuted in the 2016 Cadillac CT6.

 3.0 L

 LGW

 Bore and stroke of 86x85.8 mm are used, along with a 9.8:1 compression ratio and twin turbos with titanium-aluminide turbine wheels.
 Maximum engine speed is 6500 RPM.
 Premium unleaded fuel is required.